burnettaw/CMBKS-Group-5/README.md

 # CMBKS-Group-5
 UNC Bootcamp Data Visualization
 This Repository is created for CMBKS-Group-5 to work and collaborate on our project to analyze the Covid Effects on Racial or Ethinic groups within the US.
+Group Members
+1. Carline Philippe
+2. Manar
+3. Burnetta Wood
+4. Keishauna
+5. Spencer

-Questions to be Answered Includes for each Ethic/Racial group:
+Questions to be Answered Include for each Ethic/Racial group:
+Initial:
+a.
+What ethnic groups contain the most positive tests in each state?
+b.
+What percentage of positive tests in each ethnic group in each state resulted in death?
+c.
+Which ethnic group had the most COVID testing?

+Additional
   1. Who had the least/most tests done?
   2. Who had the lowest/highest survival rate?
   3. Who had the least/most deaths?